Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 You'll increment build number _every time you publish a release_.
 You can't upload a release that has a build number inferior or equal to any build you ever uploaded for this app.

-#### App related variables
+#### Domain related variables

-We might also need some __app-releated variables__ like the address of the API providing the data for the app.
+We might also need some __domain-releated variables__ like the address of the API providing the data for the app.

 Such variables will likely have different values in different environments.